zuc/falco/proposals/20210501-plugin-system.md

 ### Use cases

-- capture events from arbitrary sources and inject them into the libraries for processing --> **source plugins**
+- **source plugins**: capture events from arbitrary sources and inject them into the libraries for processing
-- export and populate filtercheck-compatible fields from the captured events, that can be used in filters, Falco rules, chisels and more --> **extractor plugins**
+- **extractor plugins**: export and populate filtercheck-compatible fields from the captured events, that can be used in filters, Falco rules, chisels and more
 - save the captured events into trace files that seamlessly encode all of the context required to parse the data

 ### Plugins format

-Plugins are dynamic libraries (.so files in Unix, .dll files in windows) that reside in specific well known locations and export a minimum set of functions that the libraries will recognize.
+Plugins are dynamic libraries (.so files in Unix, .dll files in windows) that export a minimum set of functions that the libraries will recognize.

 Plugins are versioned using semantic versioning to minimize regressions and compatibility issues.

 Plugins can be written in any language, as long as they export the required functions.
-Golang, however, is the preferred language to write plugins, followed by C/C++.
+Go, however, is the preferred language to write plugins, followed by C/C++.

 ### Protecting from plugin issues